 Leading the way in laser lipolysis is the SculpSure™ system from Cynosure®.
 Using hyperthermic laser technology the SculpSure™ procedure targets the areas of stubborn fat through the laser light device.
-The impact of the heat-based energy causes the fat cells to form an emulsion of fatty tissue which is then gently removed via the ultra fine probes.
-With minimum invasion and therefore virtually no downtime or recovery period, this treatment offers quick results that continue to improve when the area settles.
+The laser energy is used to heat fat cells to the point of destruction, where they are then removed via the bodies lymphatic system over the following few weeks.
+With zero invasion and therefore no downtime or recovery period, this treatment offers quick results that continue to improve when the area settles.
 Favoured by our clinicians at Juvea Aesthetics, the SculpSure™ device is easily controlled, making accurate targeting of the unwanted fatty areas a reliable method for long term results.

 For those with more complex problems or those who need a large area of fat removal, your consultant might advise you to opt for the traditional form of liposuction.
 This has advanced in recent years and is considered a low-invasion procedure which provides highly successful results.
 A small incision, less than 1cm, in the area being treated injects fluid to help reduce bleeding and aid removal of the excess fat.
 The surgeon then inserts a cannula (tube) attached to a vacuum pump which breaks down and removes fat cells.
 The incision is closed with a dissolvable suture and a pressure garment is applied.
 Typically you can go home a few hours after your operation.